mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ## Conclusion

-* Push is not a silver bullet that will simply work out-of-the-box - avoid using unless absolutely necessary.
+* Push is not a silver bullet and can freeze your UI easily - avoid using unless necessary.
-* Use Long-Polling over XHR/WebSocket
+* Use Long-Polling over XHR/WebSocket, to reduce chance of UI freezing.
-* Prevent connection breaking at all cost
+* Prevent connection breaking at all costs, otherwise your UI will freeze indefinitely.
-* Reconfigure your proxy or use more frequent heartbeats, in order to prevent the connection drop.
+  * Either reconfigure the proxies to not to drop the connection, or increase heartbeat rate, or both.